 13.0 The Register of Members

-13.1 The Secretary shall keep a register of Members (“the Register”), which shall contain the names, the postal and email addresses and telephone numbers of all Members, and the dates at which they became Members.
+13.1 The Secretary shall keep a register of Members (“the Register”), which shall contain the names and email addresses of all Members, and the dates at which they became Members.

-13.2 If a Member’s contact details change, that Member shall give the new postal or email address or telephone number to the Secretary.
+13.2 If a Member’s contact details change, that Member shall update their records via the Society web page or by contacting a Committee member.

 13.3 Each Member shall provide such other details as the Committee requires.